pendragons-code/TODO-standard/README.md

     [?] question 4 (The quadratic equation that I tried to solve has resulted in errors in all methods.
 Be it factorisation, general equation, completing the square and just drawing it on the graph.)
   [+] Section C (Math teacher said we should try to do this, but it is not necessary for completion and submition.)
 ```
+# Random fact
+Yes the example above was from a screenshot I took a while ago.
+I decided to retype it out as I was bored.
+That said I thank every teacher that has taught me up till this point.